Jinger Duggar shows off her legs in a short dress on a date with husband Jeremy as she IGNORES Father Jim Bobs' strict rules | ExBulletin

 She continued, “Modesty was a huge topic in our home, and we thought wearing skirts instead of pants was central to modesty.
 But I wanted to find out for myself what the Bible had to say. “

-the Counting on regularly wears clothes that go against her parents’ conservative dress choices and appears to be let his children choose their own path too.
+The Counting One regularly wears clothes that go against her parents’ conservative dress choices and also seems to let her children choose their own path.

-The couple, who have children Felicity, two, and Evangeline Jo, seven months, plan to ‘raise their children differently’ than how Jinger grew up with dad Jim bob And mom Michele, sources exclusively told The Sun.
+The couple, who have children Felicity, two, and Evangeline Jo, seven months, plan to “raise their children differently” than the way Jinger grew up with dad Jim Bob and mum Michelle, sources exclusively told The Sun .

 An insider said: “… They raise their children differently from how Jinger was raised, their parenting style is much more relaxed, and their daughters are likely to be even more open-minded.